uraimo/DS18B20.swift/README.md

 The temperature returned by the sensor is provided by the only property of the `DS18B20` object: `Temperature`.

-The value is in Celsius degrees, if a value in Fahrenheit is required a conversion will be necessary.
+The value is in Celsius degrees, if you need a value in Fahrenheit a manual conversion will be necessary.

 As for other libraries, to initialize this object you need to retrieve first a `OneWireInterface` instance from SwiftyGPIO and then initialize the DS18B20 sensor providing a slave id: